Biswajit Dasgupta

 Vice Admiral Biswajit Dasgupta, PVSM, AVSM, YSM, VSM is a retired officer of the Indian Navy.
 He served as the Flag Officer Commanding-in-Chief, Eastern Naval Command.
 He had earlier served as the Chief of Staff of ENC from 2020 to 2021, Controller of Personnel Services at Naval HQ from 2019 to 2020 and as the Flag Officer Commanding Eastern Fleet (FOCEF) from 2016 to 2018.

+He currently serves as the National Maritime Security Coordinator (NMSC) in the National Security Council Secretariat.

 Early life and education

 Dasgupta graduated from the National Defence Academy, Pune.